-If you’re interested in joining us for the sardine run in 2020, send us an e-mail with your preferred dates and/or areas and we will find the right package for you.
+If you’d like to join us on a sardine run tour in 2021, send us an e-mail with your preferred dates and/or areas and we will find the right package for you.
 Or click on the links below for more detailed information on sardine run packages offered in Cinsta, East London, Coffee Bay, Port St Johns and Mbotyi.

 What is the sardine run ?
 The sardine run is an annual movement of fish and predators along the south and east coast of South Africa.
 The movement is driven by a seasonal counter-current that brings the sardines with it.
 When everything comes together the sardine run is the most spectacular natural spectacle, offering incredible diving opportunities to the adventurous diver.